stephen476/Climate-Change-Analysis-project-code/README.md

 Assessing Climate Risks Visually – There is no structured way to visualize how extreme weather events impact infrastructure, population exposure, and economic stability across different regions.

-__Solution__
+__Solution:__
 To solve these issues I will be creating an interactive dashboard that provides real-time insights helping researchers and policymakers explore and analyze KPI’s in a flexible and interactive manner quickly identify climate risks and trends at a glance.